rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Picture Mode Verification:**

    - For each stream, the test:
-     - Iterates over the available Picture Mode levels provided by `getPictureModeInfo`.
+     - Iterates over the supported Picture Mode levels.
      - Sets each level and prompts the user to confirm the setting with a Yes/No question:
        - **"Has Picture Mode level {pictureMode} applied?
 (Y/N):"**
        - User should respond **Y** for Yes if the level is applied or **N** for No if not.